-Task Date Due 1 Prepare both a written Temporary Closure Plan and a Final Closure Plan for BEDS, including a Sampling and Analysis Plan, and Submit it to the Director as a Class 1 Permit Modification.
-Within one year from issuance of this permit.
-2 Expand the secondary-containment sump to provide a capacity of 3,100 gallons, and make other secondary containment modifications as described in last paragraph in Permit Application Section X-2g; and Submit certification of construction documentation Prior to operation of BEDS.
-3 Obtain a Professional Engineer's Tank Integrity Assessment for the tank system and Submit it to the Director.
-Prior to operation of BEDS.
-4 Add the AWFCO System to Table Y-3 (BEDS Inspection and Maintenance Schedule); Modify Table A-1 to describe BEDS as "active" and/or in "testing phase"; and Submit the revised tables to the Director as a Class 1 Permit Modification.
-At least 90 days prior to operation of BEDS.
-5 Prepare and Submit a Director-approved CPT and a combined HHERA for inclusion of BEDS.
-Agency approval of the HHERA Report must be granted prior to any hazardous waste treatment at BEDS.
-At least 180 days prior to BEDS being used to treat hazardous waste.
-6 Reserved
+Task Date Due 1 Prepare both a written Temporary Closure Plan and a Final Within one year from Closure Plan for BEDS, including a Sampling and Analysis Plan, issuance of this and Submit it to the Director as a Class 1 Permit Modification. permit. -The Permittee submitted a Class 1 Permit modification on Compliance February 16, 2016, including an updated Part B Application demonstrated Section Z with both Temporary Closure and Final Closure Plans February 2016 for BEDSCOMPLETED 1 001 0001 9 2010 2 Expand the secondary-containment sump to provide a capacity of Prior to operation of - 3,100 gallons, and make other secondary containment BEDS. modifications as described in last paragraph in Permit Application DEDS.
+Section X-2g; and Submit certification of construction documentation 3 Obtain a Professional Engineer's Tank Integrity Assessment for Prior to operation of the tank system and Submit it to the Director.
+BEDS.
+4 Add the AWFCO System to Table Y-3 (BEDS Inspection and At least 90 days Maintenance Schedule); Modify Table A-1 to describe BEDS as prior to operation of "active" and/or in "testing phase"; and Submit the revised tables BEDS. to the Director as a Class 1 Permit Modification.
+5 Prepare and Submit a Director-approved CPT and a combined At least 180 days HHERA for inclusion of BEDS.
+Agency approval of the HHERA prior to BEDS being Report must be granted prior to any hazardous waste treatment at used to treat BEDS. hazardous waste. טענע. nazaruous wasic.
+6 Reserved nesel veu

-P:\BWM\HW Permits\HWAD\MAINBASE\PERMIT\RENEWAL - September 2009\FINAL Permit\Section 7C - HWAD MB 2013 Permit ~ BEDS Incinerator Conditions.docx
+P:\BWM\HW Permits\HWAD\MAINBASE\PERMIT\Permit - September 2013\2013 FINAL Permit (Renewal)\MODS\Rev 8 - Temp Closure RF9 & BEDS (Class1') - Feb 19 2016\Permit September 2017 - Revision 1\Section 7C - HWAD MB 2013 Permit ~ BEDS Incinerator Conditions - 2017 Rev 1.docx